-Q. No-Smoking Policy
+R. No-Smoking Policy

 Smoking at Two Rivers (on grounds or in buildings) is prohibited.
+No-smoking extends to within 25 feet of the school buildings.
+Smoking includes, but is not limited to, the use of tobacco and marijuana products, including cigarettes, smokeless tobacco, vaping, and electronic cigarettes.
 The School's intent to provide a safe and healthful work environment includes no smoking in all campus public areas, including, but not limited to, the faculty lounge and School grounds, including personal vehicles parked on campus.
 This policy applies equally to all employees, students, parents, and visitors.
 Smoking by employees is never, under any circumstances, permitted in the presence of students, including off-campus School trips and/or events.
 Employees who are found to be in violation of this policy will be subject to disciplinary action, up to and including termination of employment.

-R. Expectations
+S. Expectations